 This really compelling series first piqued my interest when I read Our Next Life’s blog post about it.
-The magic started with Think Save Retire.
-Afterwards, Our Next Life jumped on board, and Northern Expenditure and My Countdown to Freedom all chimed in.
+The magic continued with Think Save Retire.
+Afterward, Northern Expenditure and My Countdown to Freedom all chimed in.
 All of their answers are incredibly inspiring, carefully planned, and simply great reads.

 Then there’s this post.